 The hybrid configuration option in which all Exchange Online inbound and outbound Internet messages are routed via the on-premises Exchange organization.
 This routing option is configured in the Hybrid Configuration wizard.
 For more information, see Transport options in Exchange hybrid deployments.

-An accepted domain added to the on-premises organization for hybrid mail flow and Autodiscover requests for the Office 365 service.
+An accepted domain added to the on-premises organization for hybrid mail flow and Autodiscover requests for the Microsoft 365 or Office 365 service.
 This domain is added as a secondary proxy domain to any email address policies which have PrimarySmtpAddress templates for domains selected in the Hybrid Configuration wizard.
 By default, this domain is <domain>.mail.onmicrosoft.com.

 HybridConfiguration Active Directory object